-FIRST VISITED OLE MARTIN AND WENCHE in the mid-2000's just as their eagle enterprise was getting off the ground and attracting the attention of the likes of Staffan Widstrand, Brutus Ostling and Vincent Munier.
+FIRST VISITED OLE MARTIN AND WENCHE in the early-2000's just as their eagle enterprise was getting off the ground and attracting the attention of the likes of Staffan Widstrand, Brutus Ostling and Vincent Munier.
 It was where, shooting alongside Vincent, I first witnessed the potential of digital capture (and felt idiotic that I was still using film).
-I liked them as people and I liked their part of coastal Norway just as much.
+I liked Ole Martin and Wenche as people and I liked their part of coastal Norway just as much.
+Almost 20 years later, nothing has changed.

 Lauvsnes is the administrative centre of the Flatanger municipality and where we will be based.
-Here the low granite mountains drop abruptly into deep dark fjords alive with cod and mackerel.
+It's a prosperous community of fewer than 500 people, with a locally owned salmon farming and processing company, boat builder and anciliary services.
+Here, the low granite mountains drop abruptly into deep dark fjords alive with cod and mackerel.
 It's no wonder that the population of sea eagles here is amongst the densest in Europe.
 Far from seeing them as a problem, as is sometimes the case in Scotland, local farmers regard them more like over-grown gulls.
-After all, when there is so much tasty fish to catch why bother going after wooly lambs, especially when they live in the forests.
+After all, when there is so much tasty fish to catch why bother going after wooly lambs, especially when they live in the forests?

-At 64 degrees north, the days in May are long, but spring is slow to creep this far north.
-Nevertheless, the wild forest that crowds the lower slopes of the hills - a mixture of Scots pine, birch, willow, aspen and rowan - is stirring to life again and buds are bursting.
-Having exhausted their winter stores, the red squirrels are hungry and eager to come for the nuts we provide.
+At 64 degrees north, the days in February are lengthening quickly.
+Sunrise is about 08:00 and the sun falls below the horizon about 17:00.
+The wild forest that crowds the lower slopes of the hills - a mixture of Scots pine, birch, willow, aspen and rowan - is busy with hungry birds eager to take advantage of the plentiful supply of peanuts and sunflower seeds provided for them.
+The red squirrels, dressed for the cold in thick red coats prefer the hazelnuts.